mobizt/Firebase-ESP-Client/README.md

 * [Arduino WiFi Shield 101 and Arduino MKR1000 WIFI](https://github.com/mobizt/Firebase-Arduino-WiFi101)

-## Other Arduino Devices supported using external Clients.
+## Other Arduino devices supported using external Clients.

 Since version 3.0.0, library allows you to use external Arduino Clients network interfaces e.g. WiFiClient, EthernetClient and GSMClient, the Arduino supported devices that have enough flash size (> 128k) and memory can now use this library.